Facts about Career & Tech Education (and A. K. Smith)

 DID YOU KNOW....

 - The A. K. Smith Area Career Center was constructed in 1966.
-It serves 370 students from Michigan City High School and six other schools in LaPorte County, including: Lacrosse High School, LaPorte High School, Marquette High School, New Prairie High School, South Central High School, and Westville High School.
+It serves students from all high schools in LaPorte County, including: Lacrosse High School, LaPorte High School, Marquette High School, Michigan City High School, New Prairie High School, South Central High School, and Westville High School.

 - More than 2,500 high school students are enrolled in CTE courses in Michigan City Area Schools and surrounding school districts.
 This includes students who take one or more hours of CTE courses at their high schools, receive training at the A.K.
-Smith Area Career Center, and/or participate in co-op career placements and internships in the region.
+Smith Area Career Center, and/or participate in internships in the region.

 - A.K.
 Smith offers courses in Automotive Technology, Construction Technology, Computer Repair/Maintenance, Culinary Science, Education and Early Childhood, Health Sciences, Interactive Media, Metalworking Technology, Programming/Networking, Recreational & Portable Power Equipment, and Welding Technology.
 Adult Basic Education is also housed at A.K.
 Smith, providing evening courses, technical training, and GED preparation.

 - Programs at the A.K.
 Smith Center offer articulation agreements with colleges such as Purdue University North Central, Lake Michigan College, Purdue Calumet, and Vincennes.
 Students may earn dual credits with IVY Tech; in some disciplines, up to 15 college credits may be earned.

 - The A. K. Smith Center has an Advisory Board made up of ten members, representing a wide spectrum of business and industry.
 Each Career Track also has an advisory group of professionals who serve as a resource for teachers.